-5. And that’s setup done!
+And that’s your VPN all set up!
 To connect to a VPN server, click on the Tunnelblick icon in the menu bar and select a VPN server.

 The icon will turn a darker shade to indicate that you are connected.
 If you hover the cursor over it, it will display additional information.